Order of Assassins: Legends and folklore

-Modern works on the Nizaris have elucidated their history and, in doing so, dispelled popular histories from the past as mere legends.
+The Ismaili began establishing themselves in the Indian subcontinent in the 19th century, where they largely reside today.
+This shift began under the leadership of the 46th Imam, Hasan Ali Shah, who was the first to be styled as Aga Khan.
+Modern works on the Assassins have elucidated their history and, in doing so, dispelled popular histories from the past as mere legends.
 In 1933, under the direction of the Imam Sultan Muhammad Shah, Aga Khan III, the Islamic Research Association was developed.
 Historian Vladimir Ivanov was central to both this institution and the 1946 Ismaili Society of Bombay.
 Cataloguing a number of Ismaili texts, Ivanov provided the ground for great strides in modern Isma'ili scholarship.

-Ismaili leaders would later support the cause of Pakistan during the partition and have a considerable presence in that country.

 In recent years, Peter Willey has provided interesting evidence that goes against the Assassin folklore of earlier scholars.
 Drawing on its established esoteric doctrine, Willey asserts that the Ismaili understanding of Paradise is a deeply symbolic one.
-While the Qur'anic description of Heaven includes natural imagery, Willey argues that no Nizari fida'i would seriously believe that he was witnessing Paradise simply by awakening in a beauteous garden.
-The Nizaris' symbolic interpretation of the Qur'anic description of Paradise serves as evidence against the possibility of such an exotic garden used as motivation for the devotees to carry out their armed missions.
+While the Qur'anic description of Heaven includes natural imagery, Willey argues that no Assassins fida'i would seriously believe that he was witnessing Paradise simply by awakening in a beauteous garden.
+The Assassins' symbolic interpretation of the Qur'anic description of Paradise serves as evidence against the possibility of such an exotic garden used as motivation for the devotees to carry out their armed missions.
 Furthermore, Willey points out that a courtier of Hulagu Khan, Juvayni, surveyed the Alamut castle just before the Mongol invasion.
 In his reports about the fortress, there are elaborate descriptions of sophisticated storage facilities and the famous Alamut library.
 However, even this anti-Ismaili historian makes no mention of the gardens on the Alamut grounds.
-Having destroyed a number of texts in the library's collection, deemed by Juvayni to be heretical, it would be expected that he would pay significant attention to the Nizari gardens, particularly if they were the site of drug use and temptation.
+Having destroyed a number of texts in the library's collection which he deemed to be heretical, it would be expected that Juvayni would pay significant attention to the Assassins' gardens, particularly if they were the site of drug use and temptation.
 Having not once mentioned such gardens, Willey concludes that there is no sound evidence in favor of these legends.

-According to the historian Yaqut al-Hamawi, the Böszörmény, (Izmaleita or Ismaili/Nizari) denomination of Muslims who lived in the Kingdom of Hungary from the 10th to the 13th centuries, were employed as mercenaries by the kings of Hungary.
-However, following the establishment of the Christian Kingdom of Hungary, their community was vanquished by the end of the 13th century due to the Inquisitions ordered by the Catholic Church during the reign of Coloman, King of Hungary.
-It is said that the Assassins are the ancestors of those given the surname Hajaly, derived from the word "hajal", a rare species of bird found in the mountains of Syria near Masyaf.
-The hajal (bird) was often used as a symbol of the Assassin's order.